claytongearhart/squid/docs/progressLog.md

 Word to remember for later research - function signature https://developer.mozilla.org/en-US/docs/Glossary/Signature/Function seems good

 The only thing that defines a function are it's type, qualifiers, name, and args.
-So maybe first look for qualifiers and then store the follow block
+So maybe first look for qualifiers and then store the follow block.
+Could use the existing `isFunctionCall()` wrapped in another function that looks at keywords and qualifiers